saranyaray/student-learning-framework/README.md

   - FastAPI for REST API
   - FAISS for vector storage
   - LangChain for RAG pipeline
+  - Ollama for LLM serving

+- **AI Models** (via Ollama)
+  - Phi-3 for general reasoning and analysis
+  - Gemma for educational guidance
+  - Qwen2 for comprehensive responses

 - **Frontend**
   - Streamlit for web interface